 - Report to FTC: You can also report dangerous spam messages to the Federal Trade Commission (FTC).
 To do that, follow this link.

 Caution!
-Follow the above steps only if you are sure that the sender is a reputed, legitimate, and an established company.
-Many scamsters will send you promotional texts and emails having instructions or links that say something like ‘Reply STOP if you no longer wish to receive these messages.‘ Once you do that, they come to know this number is active, and someone is reading these messages.
+Follow the above steps only if you are sure that the sender is a reputable, legitimate, and established company.
+Many scammers will send you promotional texts and emails having instructions or links that say something like ‘Reply STOP if you no longer wish to receive these messages.‘ Once you do that, they come to know this number is active, and someone is reading these messages.

-Hide Alerts for Spam Text Messages on iPhone
+Hide alerts for spam text messages on iPhone

 One other trick that I use to reduce irrelevant text messages’ annoyance is to hide their alerts.
 For example, my carrier sends me two texts once I consume 50% of my daily cellular data.